 BPHS teachers develop and distribute a syllabus for each class they teach.
 Each syllabus includes a clear formula for computing student grades.
-All academic class grades are also computed (according to the published rubric) with the help of the school's official grade computation software, and the results are available through the school website www.bitneyprep.net and are updated at least once every two weeks.
-The reporting program lists all assignments up to the present date.
-Grades and assignments for all of a student's classes can also be printed.
-All teachers create Google Classes for each of the classes that they teach.
+All teachers create Google Classrooms for each of the classes that they teach.
 Students will access these classes using their chromebooks.
-Google Classes are very helpful for students in keeping up with their assignments and projects.
-Parents are sent an invitation to join each of their student's Google Classes.
-We highly recommend that parents establish access to the classes and periodically check in to see how their student is doing.
+Google Classrooms are very helpful for students in keeping up with their assignments and projects.
+Parents are sent an invitation to join each of their student's Google Classrooms.
+Accepting these invitations allows parents to see their student's current grades in their class and keep up with their progress.

-Teachers are encouraged to call a student's parent/guardian at home to discuss academic and disciplinary problems before these problems become serious.
+Teachers are encouraged to call a student's parent/guardian at home to discuss academic, attendance, and disciplinary problems before these problems become serious.
 Parents are encouraged to contact their student's teachers if they have any academic or behavioral concerns.
 Parents and students are strongly encouraged to make use of the Google Classroom grade reports so that they can monitor progress through each academic class.
 The grading reports for each Google classroom are the most accurate, and regularly updated, way for students and parents to check grades.
 Additional information or access to "hard copies" of student grades, are available by calling the school office (530-477-1235).